 SETTING: Aarhus University Hospital, Denmark, 1989-1996.
 POPULATION: A total of 24,505 singleton pregnancies (112 stillbirths, 75 neonatal deaths) were included in the analyses.

-METHODS: Information on maternal pre-pregnancy weight, height, lifestyle factors and obstetric risk factors were obtained from self-administered questionnaires and hospital files.
+METHODS: Information on maternal pre-pregnancy weight, height, lifestyle factors, and obstetric risk factors were obtained from self-administered questionnaires and hospital files.
 We classified the population according to pre-pregnancy BMI as underweight (BMI <18.5 kg/m(2)), normal weight (BMI 18.5-24.9 kg/m(2)), overweight (BMI 25-29.9 kg/m(2)) and obese (BMI 30.0 kg/m(2) or more).

 MAIN OUTCOME MEASURES: Stillbirth and neonatal death and causes of death.

 RESULTS: Maternal obesity was associated with a more than doubled risk of stillbirth (odds ratio = 2.8, 95% confidence interval [CI]: 1.5-5.3) and neonatal death (odds ratio = 2.6, 95% CI: 1.2-5.8) compared with women of normal weight.
-No statistically significantly increased risk of stillbirth or neonatal death was found among underweight or overweight women.
-Adjustment for maternal cigarette smoking, alcohol and caffeine intake, maternal age, height, parity, gender of the child, years of schooling, working status and cohabitation with partner did not change the conclusions, nor did exclusion of women with hypertensive disorders or diabetes mellitus.
+No statistically significantly increased the risk of stillbirth or neonatal death was found among underweight or overweight women.
+Adjustment for maternal cigarette smoking, alcohol and caffeine intake, maternal age, height, parity, the gender of the child, years of schooling, working status and cohabitation with a partner did not change the conclusions, nor did exclusion of women with hypertensive disorders or diabetes mellitus.
 No single cause of death explained the higher mortality in children of obese women, but more stillbirths were caused by unexplained intrauterine death and fetoplacental dysfunction among obese women compared with normal weight women.

 CONCLUSION: Maternal obesity more than doubled the risk of stillbirth and neonatal death in our study.
-The present and other studies linking maternal obesity to an increased risk of severe adverse pregnancy outcomes emphasise the need for public interventions to prevent obesity in young women.
+The present and other studies linking maternal obesity to an increased risk of severe adverse pregnancy outcomes emphasize the need for public interventions to prevent obesity in young women.